ethanlshen/ethanlshen.github.io/index.md

 - Efficient model architectures.
 - AI and social/natural sciences.

+**I will be joining the [AI2](https://allenai.org/) as a research intern starting March 2025, and Tesla FSD as a research intern starting September 2025.**

 ## Publications

 1. **Perception Tokens Enhance Visual Reasoning in Multimodal Language Models**\